-“It’s in our blood,” said Cody.
+“It’s in our blood,” Cody says.
 “We can’t get rid of it.
 It’s something we really, really enjoy.”

 The Chattanooga producer who holds the reins of Goodknight Farms is busy working with his crew.
 Nearby sits a man who farmed before him.

-“I never get away from it,” said John, Cody’s father.
-“It’s a ‘I’m not in charge anymore’ sort of situation but I sure enjoy observing.”
+“I never get away from it,” says John, Cody’s father.
+“It’s a ‘I’m not in charge anymore’ sort of situation, but I sure enjoy observing.”

-“Not only has Cody followed in my footsteps, he’s exceed it,” said John.
+“Not only has Cody followed in my footsteps, he’s exceeded it,” John says.

-“We try not to just coast,” said Cody.
+“We try not to just coast,” Cody says.
 “We want to always be improving.
 I learned that from him.”

-“Our roof of our barn is 75 by 75 feet and will generate six thousand gallons of water with a one inch rain,” said Cody.
+“Our roof of our barn is 75 by 75 feet and will generate six thousand gallons of water with a one-inch rain,” Cody says.

-But the real work starts with never leaving the land bare and cover crops are helping.
+But the real work starts with never leaving the land bare.
+Cover crops are helping.

-“One of the reasons we grow it is to help break up compaction,” said Cody.
+“One of the reasons we grow it is to help break up compaction,” Cody says.

-“The reason we do 15 inch rows is for narrow rows to get the ground covered sooner,” said Cody.
+“The reason we do 15-inch rows is for narrow rows to get the ground covered sooner,” he says.
 “It adds more shade in the ground.”

 They use stripper heads during wheat harvest, taking grain and leaving the straw standing.

-“Another big benefit is just shade, wind and water erosion protection for us in no-till versus having the straw cut and left bare,” said Cody.
+“Another big benefit is just shade, wind and water erosion protection for us in no-till versus having the straw cut and left bare,” Cody says.
 “Right now, we are harvesting about seven miles per hour.
 With the conventional header, we’re harvesting three-and-a-half to four miles per hour.”

-“It certainly gave us a niche in the market,” said Cody.
+“It certainly gave us a niche in the market,” Cody says.
 “Our seed wheat price doesn’t fluctuate as much as normal commodity prices and it gives a premium for our wheat.”

-Goodknight saw how his Dad added value in wheat and wanted to mirror similar successes with the livestock sector.
+Goodknight saw how his dad added value in wheat and wanted to mirror similar successes with the livestock side of their business.
 He evolved and changed the cow-calf operation to using artificial insemination with heifers for high end genetics.

-“I wanted to do the same thing with heifers,” said Cody.
+“I wanted to do the same thing with heifers,” Cody says.
 “I wanted to raise seed stock heifers for other people to purchase from me.”

 It’s a decision that’s paid off.

-“It is a lot more time management to get the cattle ready to A-I,” said Cody.
+“It is a lot more time management to get the cattle ready to A-I,” Cody says.
 “That’s not something you can just do overnight.”

-“Find out what they’re good at and let them do the jobs they’re good at,” said Cody.
+“Find out what employees are good at and let them do the jobs they’re good at,” he says.
 “Take advice whenever they happen to be better at something than you.
 Don’t be afraid to admit that.”

-“You just remember what you’re fighting for,” said Cody.
+“You just remember what you’re fighting for,” Cody says.

 They park the machinery.
 It’s a moment to slow down.

-Cody said, “If all you’re ever doing is working and slaving away from daylight until dark, what’s the point?”
+Cody reflects: “If all you’re ever doing is working and slaving away from daylight until dark, what’s the point?”

 “We have to remember, there are things more important in life than farming and working in general.
-We take time to enjoy ourselves and stop to smell the roses you might say,” said Cody.
+We take time to enjoy ourselves and stop to smell the roses, you might say,” Cody says.